dingxiaoyang323/uw-ECE356-project/README.md

 Install dependencies using pip3 install -r requirements.txt

-To build database, open connection to your local database and source database_setup.sql
+To build database with sample data, open connection to your local database and source database_setup.sql

+All constants for database connection is in the constant.py file.
+If there is additional variable needed, modify connect_to_db() in session.py

 Make sure your mysql version supports aggregation function GROUP_CONCAT()